Ukraine's Zelenskyy warns of possible Russian sabotage at nuclear plant

 However, he said the plant's safety net continued to fray.
 Grossi was able to increase the number of IAEA inspectors at the plant from four to six.
 They move throughout the facility, monitoring systems to make sure they are still functioning as intended.

-While the Russian troops control the plant, a skeleton crew of several hundred Ukrainian workers still run the nuclear facility.
+While the Russian troops control the plant, a skeleton crew of Ukrainian workers still run the nuclear facility.

 Ukrainian workers who have fled the plant describe arrests and torture by the Russian troops there, saying it's more akin to a military base than a power plant.